builtbyvern/efelle-test/README.md

 - PNG images have been converted to jpg where possible to increase load times.

 - This is literally my first time building a webpack file from scratch.
 I'm positive some things are not 100% set up and there are some things I'd like to add (webpack's built in server vs Laravel), but it worked so I'm happy...

+Once again, thank you for taking the time to review this.
+Enjoy diving in!